Blackbird Has Spoken: The Final Chapter

 Thomas kissed her hair but could not speak.

 The little group stood silent in their thoughts and prayers.
 The song that had brought Ivy and Cloe together came to her lips.
-It seemed fitting they should sing it as they watched the sunrise.
+It seemed fitting they should sing it as they watched morning breaking.
+Their voices spread out across the water and no doubt up to heaven.
+Ivy hoped Cloe was listening.

 Jesus, Murray, and Cloe stood together looking down on the scene of their friends scattering their remains into the sea.
 They all had smiles of rejoicing on their faces.